valyy151/valyy151/README.md

 # Hi, I'm Vali 👋
-### I'm a Full-Stack Web Developer with experience in the MERN stack (MongoDB, Express, React, and Node.js).
+### I'm a Full-Stack Web Developer with experience in the MERN and T3 Stack.
 I'm passionate about reading, coding and problem solving.

-## What I Do
-- Develop RESTful APIs
-- Write maintainable and efficient code
-- Develop web applications using the MERN stack

 ##  Skills